SeleniumHQ/docker-selenium/README.md

 ### Setting Screen Resolution

 By default, nodes start with a screen resolution of 1360 x 1020 with a color depth of 24 bits.
 These settings can be adjusted by specifying `SCREEN_WIDTH`, `SCREEN_HEIGHT` and/or `SCREEN_DEPTH` environmental variables when starting the container.
+By default, nodes start with a screen resolution of 1360 x 1020 with a color depth of 24 bits.
+These settings can be adjusted by specifying `SCREEN_WIDTH`, `SCREEN_HEIGHT` and/or `SCREEN_DEPTH` environmental variables when starting the container.

 ``` bash